soobinrho/latex-college-assignments-template/README.md

  [PDF Example](main.pdf)

 ## Installation
-You can download this template by typing the following on your terminal
+You can download this template by typing the following on your terminal:

 ```
 git clone https://github.com/soobinrho/latex-college-assignments-template.git